-This webinar will introduce participants to the use of PMCT in the diagnosis of blunt force trauma.
+This webinar introduced participants to the use of PMCT in the diagnosis of blunt force trauma.
 PMCT scan may be used to diagnose fatal trauma in certain situations, allowing an external examination with postmortem CT to supplant an autopsy, which may better honor religious and cultural requests of grieving family members.
 Non-suspicious, traumatic deaths, such as motor vehicle collisions, are such an example.
 Additionally, PMCT often provides additional documentation of internal injuries where fatal injuries are obvious on external examination.

-1) Participants will understand the benefits and limitations to the use of PMCT in the investigation of deaths involving blunt force trauma.
+- Participants will understand the benefits and limitations to the use of PMCT in the investigation of deaths involving blunt force trauma.

-2) Participants will be familiar with the PMCT appearance of blunt force injuries commonly encountered in the medical examiner setting, including fractures, hemorrhage, fluid and air collections, and injury to internal organs.
+- Participants will be familiar with the PMCT appearance of blunt force injuries commonly encountered in the medical examiner setting, including fractures, hemorrhage, fluid and air collections, and injury to internal organs.

-3) Participants will appreciate how PMCT is used in the investigation of traumatic pediatric deaths.
+- Participants will appreciate how PMCT is used in the investigation of traumatic pediatric deaths.

-Heather Jarrell, MD | Chief Medical Examiner, Director of Neuropathology, Associate Professor of Pathology
+- Heather Jarrell, MD | Chief Medical Examiner, Director of Neuropathology, Associate Professor of Pathology